Yes, unless there is a risk to your child’s safety, your ex can leave your child with his girlfriend.

-However, there are occasions a parent may have a valid reason to be concerned about the influence that their ex’s new partner has over their children.
+However, there are occasions when a parent may have a valid reason to be concerned about the influence that their ex’s new partner has over their children.

 - How much time the new partner is in the child’s life;

-- The new partner’s level of caregiving, especially regarding discipline; and
+- The new partner’s level of caregiving, especially regarding discipline and

 - The overall impact that the new partner may have on your child.

-Although none of the above reasons should alone justify restricting contact or prohibiting visitation, they are valid concerns that must be addressed with your former partner at the very least.
+Although none of the above reasons should alone justify restricting contact or prohibiting visitation, they are valid concerns that must be addressed with your former partner, at the very least.

-Legal Standard in Michigan for Determining a Custody and Parenting time order
+Legal Standard in Michigan for Determining a Custody and Parenting Time Order

 The legal standard for all things to do with custody and parenting time is the children’s best interests.
 In general, courts do not restrict who can be around your minor child unless they have a history of criminal convictions, drug abuse, alcoholism, or violence toward children.

 If your custody order is silent about specific third parties being present during parenting time, your ex has no right to who can be around your children.
-If you do not want a particular party around your child, you need to file a motion to change the current court order to reflect this.
+If you do not want a particular party around your child, you must file a motion to change the current court order to reflect this.